 Before having an operation, you'll meet a specialist doctor called an anaesthetist to discuss which anaesthetic is most suitable for you.

-Your anaesthetist will look at your medical history and will ask whether anyone in your family has had problems with anaesthesia.
+The anaesthetist will look at your medical history and ask whether anyone in your family has had problems with anaesthesia.
 They'll also ask about your general health and lifestyle, including whether you:

 - have any allergies